ranaroussi/vibe/VIBE-White-Paper.md

 ### 3. Backend Compilation

-The AI compiler transforms the flowchart into backend services using a backend-first approach.
-The backend services are then compiled into WebAssembly modules for web applications or as native libraries for mobile and desktop platforms.
-Key features of this process include:
+The AI compiler’s next step is to interpret the flowchart data and compile backend services.
+These services can be delivered as WebAssembly modules for browser contexts or packaged as native libraries for mobile and desktop environments.

-- **API Endpoint Generation:** Automatically creates API endpoints based on logical nodes in the flowchart.
+Specific attributes of this phase include:

-- **Event Handling:** Implements a backend-driven system where `vibe-action` attributes trigger server-side events directly.
+- **API Endpoint Generation:** The compiler automatically constructs endpoints derived from logical nodes in the flowchart.
-- **State and Data Management:** The backend handles state management and caching to maintain performance and scalability.
+- **Event-Driven Logic:** System behaviors are triggered by `vibe-action` directives that drive server-side operations.
-- **Service Types:** Supports RESTful APIs, GraphQL, WebSocket services, and serverless functions.
+- **Data Management:** VIBE’s backend approach centralizes caching, transaction handling, and synchronization.
-- **Third-Party Integration:** Specialized flowchart nodes allow seamless integration with external services and SDKs.
+- **Service Variety:** RESTful APIs, GraphQL, microservices, or serverless architectures are all viable outputs.

-##### Backend and Frontend Communication Flowchart
+- **SDK Integration:** Flowchart nodes can outline how third-party tools (e.g., analytics, payment gateways) integrate.

 ```mermaid
 flowchart LR